ninjaserif/sage-linux-backup/README.md

 + sage-linux=backup.sh should be executable
 + config.sh should be executable
 + exclude.list should be readable
-* add the following entries to cron # set timing as desired
+* add the following entries to cron # set timing as desired - examples below are backup at 4am on Sunday and cleanup at 6am on Sunday
+0 4 * * SUN /usr/local/bin/sage-linux-backup/sage-linux-backup.sh -b >/dev/null 2>&1
+0 6 * * SUN /usr/local/bin/sage-linux-backup/sage-linux-backup.sh -c >/dev/null 2>&1

 # Change log
 * 1.0 04-05-2017